-- a Unicode code point - the character itself (as a Lua string, like 'あ') - a string like 'あ' (the character followed by an asterisk) - several "imaginary" characters (We will describe these later.)
+- a Unicode code point - the character itself (as a Lua string, like (5)) - a string like 'あ\' (the character followed by an asterisk) - several "imaginary" characters (We will describe these later.)

-width= $\langle length \rangle$, height= $\langle length \rangle$, depth= $\langle length \rangle$, italic= $\langle length \rangle$ (required)
+width= $\langle length \rangle$ , height= $\langle length \rangle$ , depth= $\langle length \rangle$ , italic= $\langle length \rangle$ (required)

-Specifythe width of characters in character class i, the height, the depth and the amount of italic correction.
+Specify the width of characters in character class i, the height, the depth and the amount of italic correction.
 All characters in character class i are regarded that its width, height, and depth are as values of these fields.

-But there is one exception: if 'prop' is specified in width field, width of a character becomes that of its "real" glyph.
+But there is one exception: width field can be 'prop'.
+This means that width of a character becomes that of its "real" glyph.